▸ Management Team

 Kyle Denning – Investment Director

-Kyle Denning joined Voxtra in 2017 and is based in the Nairobi office.
+Kyle Denning joined Voxtra in 2017 as a consultant engaged part time and is based in the Nairobi office.
 He has lived in Nairobi full time since 2010, initially focusing on the development and financing of grid-connected renewable energy projects and building a project finance advisory firm.
 Additionally, he has invested into and subsequently developed various agribusiness across Kenya, most notably what would become the leading coconut processor in the country.
 Kyle holds an MBA from IE Business School in Madrid and a BBA in International Business and Finance from Grand Valley State University in Michigan.

 Joel Wanjohi – Investment Manager